kazhuravlev/options-gen/README.md

 import "fmt"

 type Component struct {
-	opts Options // struct, that you define as options struct }
+	opts Options // struct that you define as struct with options }

 func New(opts Options) (*Component, error) { // constructor of your service/client/component
-	if err := opts.Validate(); err != nil {  // always add only this lines for all your constructors return nil, fmt.Errorf("cannot validate options: %w", err) }
+	if err := opts.Validate(); err != nil {  // always add only these lines for all your constructors return nil, fmt.Errorf("cannot validate options: %w", err) }